 The letters APK stand for Android Package Kit.
 It is essentially a file format made for Android-based devices for distribution and installation of mobile apps because Google’s Android does not support any other format.
-Just like the Microsoft Windows require .exe file for installing software, APK does the same for Android.
+Just like Microsoft Windows require a .exe file for installing software, APK does the same for Android.

 How to View the contents of an APK file?

 Before you install APK on Android, if you wish to see the contents of an APK file, it’s quite easy.
 Such files can be opened up by Zip compression tools like WinRAR or WinZip.